 Let us kneel before the Lord our maker.
 As suppliants must we come; joyful, but not presumptuous; familiar as children before a father, yet reverential as creatures before their maker.Charles Spurgeon, English preacher, 1834-1892

-When I read this verse, I hear the beautiful worship song by Brian Doerksen (and rerecorded by others) that could be about this psalm:
+Have you heard the beautiful worship song by Brian Doerksen (and rerecorded by others) about this psalm?

 Come, now is the time to worship Come, now is the time to give your heart Come, just as you are, to worship Come, just as you are, before your God Come Come, now is the time worship